 Road Conditions

 This road is beautiful but dangerous, as with its scenic and historical nature come sharp turns, unsuspecting tourists on the road, and icy conditions in the early/late season.
 But in my opinion, the scariest situation on this road for me has been the fog.
 Washington is known for its thick fog, and numerous times on my way to Paradise I would be driving with fog lights on with no more than 2 yards of visibility.
-Then combine the windy road running along cliffs and blinding high beams and this road had me questioning whether or not I’d make it to the top of the mountain.
+Combine that with the windy road running along cliffs and blinding high beams, and this road had me questioning whether or not I’d make it to the top of the mountain.

 The Nisqually Entrance is arguably the most popular.
 It features the easiest access to the main sites of the park and follows weekend traffic routes for metropolitan Washington.
-Traffic will feel like downtown L.A. on weekends, and I took the eye test, it’s not for the faint of heart.
-I still recommend this route to see the key aspects of the Paradise Corridor, but plan early and be traffic aware.
+Traffic will feel like downtown L.A. on weekends but I still recommend this route to see the key aspects of the Paradise Corridor.
+Plan to arrive early and be traffic aware.

 Nearby Towns